NrgXnat/xnat-docker-compose/README.md

 # Dockerized XNAT
 This branch has been modified to support JupyterHup alongside XNAT.
-Please see [Notes on using JupyterHub](#markdown-header-notes-on-using-jupyterhub) before running.
+Please see [JupyterHub](#markdown-header-jupyterhub) before running.

 Use this repository to quickly deploy an [XNAT](https://xnat.org/) instance on [docker](https://www.docker.com/).

 See the [features/dependency-mgmt](https://github.com/NrgXnat/xnat-docker-compose/tree/features/dependency-mgmt) branch for advanced gradle-based version and plugin management.